 b) HARQ retransmissions: Can retransmission occur from different TRP than initial transmission for the same HARQ process?
 E.g. can initial transmission be done from serving cell TRP and retransmission from TRP with different PCI?

+5）Physical layer configuration: Does the TRP with different PCI have an independent physical layer configuration, e.g. for PUSCH/PDSCH/PDCCH/PUCCH and PRACH?

+a) Configuration differences: Does RAN1 assume that only certain parameters can be different from the serving cell and if so, which ones?

-5）PxxCH channel configuration, PRACH configuration, and L1 management configuration: For the PxxCH configuration (i.e. PUSCH/PDSCH/PDCCH/PUCCH) and PRACH configuration of the TRP with different PCI, how many or which parameters could be different from the serving cell?
-Also, what RRC configuration(s) need to be provided for beam measurement and reporting?
+b) Configuration of inter-cell beam management measurements and reporting: Which RRC configuration(s) need to be provided for inter-cell beam measurement and reporting?

+c) Are the RRC parameters/configurations different for mTRP and inter-cell beam management?

+d)Does RAN1 intend to provide a parameter to distinguish the "mode" of inter-cell beam management to help distinguish what is configured for the UE?
+The R16 sDCI mTRP and mDCI mTRP did not have those, which made some parts of specifications difficult.

 RAN2 would request RAN1 feedback to these questions to ensure RAN2 work completion.